Crisis-hit Peru seeks third president in a week to exit 'nightmare'

-LIMA (Reuters) - Peru awoke on Monday morning still searching for a new head of state after lawmakers failed overnight to name what would be the third president in a week.
+LIMA (Reuters) - Peruvian lawmakers and the country’s top court were set to debate on Monday who should take over as president after Congress failed overnight to name a candidate to become the third leader in the space of a week marred by deadly protests.

-Interim leader Manuel Merino resigned on Sunday, after the ouster last week of his predecessor, centrist Martin Vizcarra, had sparked off protests and dragged the country into a constitutional crisis.
+The Andean country’s interim leader, Manuel Merino, resigned on Sunday, after the ouster last week of his predecessor, centrist Martin Vizcarra, had sparked off protests and dragged the country into a constitutional crisis.

-Congress is now seeking a replacement to helm the country towards elections for April next year.
-Lawmakers failed in a midnight vote to select the only name then put forward, Rocío Silva-Santisteban, a leftist human rights defender.

-The country’s fragmented and unpopular legislature will vote again on Monday at 2 pm (1900 GMT) when another name will be on the list: lawmaker Francisco Sagasti, a 76-year-old industrial engineer and former World Bank official.

 The political upheaval adds to the uncertainty facing Peru, the world’s no. 2 copper producer, already hard hit by COVID-19 and heading for its worst economic contraction in a century.